-Heart Rate Inc. has played an integral role in transforming the way people exercise with its 30 year history of innovations.
-Few other companies can claim as many fitness equipment firsts-including inventing total-body training-that have become expectations for exercise today.
-Plus, Heart Rate Inc. offers much more than its highly regarded vertical trainers, including a full line of heart rate monitors, the unprecedented VersaPulley with "user defined" resistance using patented MV2 technology and the now ExerVibe vertical climbers and steppers with Whole Body Vibration.
+Heart Rate Inc. has played an integral role in transforming the way people exercise with its 40 year history of innovations.
+Few other companies can claim as many fitness equipment firsts-including inventing the original high intensity total body cardio climber with resistance training – making it one of the most effective cardio workouts possible.
+Plus, Heart Rate Inc. offers much more than its highly regarded vertical cardio climbers, which include VersaPulley using flywheel technology, VersaRower, ExerVibe, VersaCore, VersaGrip and VRX suspension straps.

 Built in USA With Pride

 We are one of the few remaining cardio equipment manufacturers that continues to manufacture all of our products in the USA.
-We take great pride building and manufacturing all of our products: VersaClimbers, Heart Rate Monitors, VersaPulleys and ExerVibes right here in the USA.
-Made, with great pride, in the USA since 1981
+We take great pride building and manufacturing all of our products: VersaClimbers, Heart Rate Monitors, VersaPulleys, VersaRowers, ExerVibes, VersaCore, VersaGrip and VRX right here in the USA.
+Made, with great pride, in the USA since 1981.

 Heart Rate Monitor Pioneers